nhsconnect/FHIR-NRLS-API/pages/development_guidance/interactions/api_interaction_update.md

 Providers systems **MUST** only update pointers for records where they are the pointer owner (custodian).

-For all update requests the custodian ODS code in the DocumentReference resource **MUST** be affiliated with the Client System ASID value in the `fromASID` HTTP request header sent to the NRL.
+For all update requests the custodian ODS code in the `DocumentReference` **MUST** be affiliated with the Client System ASID value in the `fromASID` HTTP request header sent to the NRL.

 ### Update by `id`